Freight Shipping from Houston to Charlotte

 How much does it cost to ship freight from Houston to Charlotte?

-Full truckload (FTL) rates from Houston, TX to Charlotte, NC currently range from $2,589-$3,191 for a standard dry van load over the 1,204-mile route.
+Full truckload (FTL) rates from Houston, TX to Charlotte, NC currently range $2,589-$3,191 (roughly $2.17-$2.67 per mile over 1,204 miles).
 LTL shipments typically cost $862-$1,423 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Charlotte?